 Now flip your loaf over and tuck the ends under.
 This technique should give you four mini baguette-shaped loaves.

-Set the loaves on a parchment-lined baking sheet.
-If you don’t have any parchment, then lightly grease the baking sheet.
+Set the small loaves on a parchment-lined baking sheet.
+If you don’t have any parchment paper, then lightly grease the baking sheet.
 I set mine on at an angle so I could fit all four loaves on one pan.

 Now it’s time to score each loaf so that they don’t crack while baking.
 Just take a sharp knife and make about four diagonal slashes on each loaf.

 Now, for the optional decorations!
 The oatmeal!
 Lightly brush each loaf with water, then sprinkle some rolled oats on top.
 (If you don’t use water, the oatmeal won’t stick).

-Now lightly place some plastic wrap over the top and allow the loaves to rise for about 30 minutes.
+Now lightly place some plastic wrap over the top and allow the loaves to rise in a warm spot for about 30 minutes.
 (Room temperature is usually fine, unless your house temperature is below 70 degrees F.)